kwokster10/sweatshop.ly/README.md

 ## Functionality

 ###User
-- User can 'buy' a quantity of a given shirt if at least that quantity exists in inventory
+- User can 'buy' a quantity of a given shirt if at least that quantity exists in inventory.
-- In a tranaction, a user chooses quantity to purchase and enters an email address
+- In a tranaction, a user chooses quantity to purchase and enters an email address.
-- Available inventory updates to reflect quantities purchased by a user
+- Available inventory updates to reflect quantities purchased by a user.
 - User sees a confirmation when they make a purchase.

 ###Admin
 - Admin can go to ```/admin``` and see an admin panel.
-- Admin can add a shirt, remove a shirt, and update all the attributes of a shirt (quantity, price, image url)
+- Admin can add a shirt, remove a shirt, and update all the attributes of a shirt (quantity, price, image url).
 - Admin can see all past purchases of a given customer.